Tent pitching and Trefftz-DG method for the acoustic wave equation: Numerical results

 \subsection{Non-uniformly refined spatial meshes}

-Now that we have verified the convergence of the Trefftz-DG method with tent pitching initialized on quasi-uniform spatial meshes, we test the advantageous of the method on a non-uniformly refined spatial mesh.
+Now that we have verified the convergence of the Trefftz-DG method with tent pitching initialized on quasi-uniform spatial meshes, we test the advantages of the method on a non-uniformly refined spatial mesh.

 In this test, the refinement is applied to resolve a singular solution at the reentrant corner of an L-shaped domain, given by $\Omega=[-1,1]^2\setminus([0,1]\times[-1,0])$.
 The mesh refinement strategy used takes the diameter of a spatial mesh elements $K$ as